German far-right MEP office in Brussels searched over China spying accusations | Law-Order

 German prosecutors ordered a search of the Brussels offices of a member of the European Parliament for the far-right Alternative for Germany (AfD) on Tuesday after an aide was arrested in Germany last month on suspicion of espionage for China.

-The case of the aide to Maximilian Krah has fueled concern in Europe about being a target for Chinese spying activities.
-Germany also last month arrested three people over funnelling sensitive technology to China for military purposes.
+The case of the aide to Maximilian Krah has fueled concern about Europe being a target for Chinese spying activities.
+Germany last month also arrested three people over funnelling sensitive technology to China for military purposes.
+Beijing has denied the accusations of espionage in Europe.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)